apache/predictionio/docs/manual/recommendation/customize-data-prep.md

 This section demonstrates how to add a filtering logic to exclude a list of items from the [Recommendation Engine](/quickstart.html) based on the Recommendation Engine Template.
 It is highly recommended to go through the [Quckstart Guide](/quickstart.html) first.

-Complete code example can be found in `examples/scala-parallel-recommendation-howto`.

 ## The Data Preparator Component